 TEEN TIME is a time and place for young adults in middle & high school to discover, learn and grow.
 Teens are encouraged to stop in with friends, or on their own to make new friends.
 Snacks will be served followed by activities such as book discussions, arts & crafts, cooking projects, storytelling, interactive Wii games, and other teen interests.
-Sessions run for 6 weeks on Mondays from 2:30 p.m. to 4:00 p.m.
-There are 5 sessions throughout the year.
+Sessions are on Mondays from 2:30 p.m. to 4:00 p.m.
 Young adults must be in the specified grade level on the date of the first program in the session.

 Check out the new YA books donated in memory of Madeline Rose Pillmeier:

 BURNING BLUE by Paul Griffin

 CATHERINE by April Lindner